 Twenty years ago, drinks in Prague were MEGA cheap.
 Thousands flocked to the city in search of a cheap and cheerful night out, turning it into one of the most-visited destinations in the world.
 Cheap flights allow people to come in for a weekend of partying before they depart with a sore head and some great (yet slightly hazy) memories.
 Those days of pints for a penny might be over but the atmosphere, pubs, bars, clubs, and cheap flights live on.
 Czech out our top tips of how to make the most of Prague.
 Be warned, any trip to Prague will leave you with a massive hangover.
 But you can nurse it off in any one of these awesome party hostels in Prague.

 7. Krakow, Poland

 Krakow is a city built for parties, especially those involving travellers.
 All the hostels offer pub-crawls, vodka tastings, and mixers.
 They specialise in getting people out and having fun.
 All the travellers I meet come here expecting to party, which only adds to the atmosphere.
 Everyone is psyched and looking for a good time.
 And a good time is not hard to find – there’s a bar on every corner!
-With so much choice on offer, we’ve tried to make live easier with our list of 2o best of the best bars in Krakow, we’ve got your back!
+With so much choice on offer, we’ve tried to make life easier with our list of 20 of the best bars in Krakow, we’ve got your back!
 Throw in very cheap drinks, locals who like to toast vodka with everyone, and you have the recipe for a wild time.
 If you’re all partied out or need some activities to fill your days, check out these unmissable things to do in Krakow.